Pomax/are-we-flying/docs/index.md

   // Set a specific mode to some specific value: setTarget(type, value) {
     const { modes } = this;
-    // If we don't know the mode we're being told to change, just ignore it. if (modes[type] === undefined) return;
+    // If we don't know the mode we're being told to change, we ignore it. if (modes[type] === undefined) return;
-    // Otherwise, update the value and then trigger a "what to do after" call: const prev = modes[type];
+    // Otherwise, we update the value and then trigger a "what to do after" call: const prev = modes[type];
     modes[type] = value;
     this.onParameterChange(type, prev, value);